internetee/registry/README.md

   SSLCipherSuite RC4-SHA:HIGH:!ADH

   <Directory /app/registry/registrar/current/public>
-    # for Apache verison 2.4 or newer
+    # for Apache older than version 2.4
     Allow from all

     # for Apache verison 2.4 or newer